Overheard At The St. Patrick’s Day Parade:

 The model takes about half an hour to fold.
 Any paper type will do – standard kami or origami paper is fine.
 Green paper would obviously be best, preferably the same colour on both sides.
 Torres recommends paper that is at least 24cm x 24cm (9.5in x 9.5in).
 I would say this is just about the perfect size.
 Much smaller and the model will feel fiddly to make.

-Origami Shamrock Diagrams
+Origami Shamrock Instructions

 You can also subscribe to the mailing list by entering your email in the box below: